SwissLife-OSS/Confix/README.md

 # Deploying your App
-> This section is still in development.
-You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/13) about this section.
+> **ℹ️ This section is still in development.
+You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/13) about this section.**

 Confix is designed to integrate into any stage of your application deployment, providing you with the flexibility to replace variables in your configuration files when and how you see fit.
 Confix does not impose a specific approach to variable replacement in configuration files.
 Rather, it supports various methodologies, allowing you to choose one that best suits your deployment process, security and application requirements and taste.
 The following sections of the documentation provide more information about how you can utilize Confix during different stages of the deployment process: build time, deploy time, and runtime.

 ## Build Time
-> This section is still in development.
-You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/14) about this section.
+> **ℹ️ This section is still in development.
+You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/14) about this section.**

 When building your application's configuration, Confix provides the `confix build` command to replace the variables in your configuration files with their actual values.
 Confix calls the variable providers to resolve these variables.
 You can specify the desired environment for your build by using the `--environment` flag.